14 June Sunday, Reston to Albany

 As we approached Rochester the trail was paved although with lots of tree root damage.
 We saw a few more cyclists in Rochester but not as many as I expected.
 Upon arrival in Pittsford we had great maple-walnut ice cream at the Pittsford farm store.
 Our room at Delmonte Lodge was on the ground floor with a king-sized bed and there was no problem bringing bikes inside.

 |Westbound rider||Curtis Point in Rochester||Canal lock|

 Dinner on the outdoor deck at Aladdin's on the canal at Schoen Place; falafel wrap, The Kind IPA, and chicken souvlaki (K).
 Strolled along the canal afterwards.
 An angler was fighting a huge carp when we left.
 Tried to speed the dry our washed bike clothes.

 |Outside Del Monte Lodge||Our room at the lodge||Dinner at Aladdins in Pittsford|

 17 June, Wednesday, Pittsford to Seneca Falls, 53.5 miles

 Late start after good breakfast at Coal Tower restaurant, blueberry pancakes and eggs.
-Lovely stretch of the trail from Pittsford east for several miles through an affluent area, many homes along the trail/canal, much of it paved.
+Lovely stretch of the trail from Pittsford east for several miles through an affluent area, many homes along the trail which was mostly paved.
 We didn't linger as we wanted to get in at a reasonable time to perhaps relax a little.